LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 titles that contain the keyword 'america'.
 As before, cycling back and adding `> results/`, followed by a filename (ideally in .txt format), will save the results to a data file.

-So far we have counted strings in file and printed to the shell or to file those counts.
+So far we have counted strings in files and printed to the shell or to file those counts.
 But the real power of `grep` comes in that you can also use it to create subsets of tabulated data (or indeed any data) from one or multiple files.